 I've been fortunate over the past 20 years to refinance multiple properties, multiple times.
 Economic Armageddon and easy monetary policy by the Fed is literally saving me hundreds of thousands of dollars in interest expense.

-With the 10-year Treasury yield falling back down below 2% in 2015, I was not expecting to refinance my primary home mortgage rate of 2.625% so soon.
-So it was with great surprise that a Citimortgage officer cold called me asking whether I’d like to refinance my 5/1 jumbo ARM down to 2.375%!
-Banks are now giving up more margins to win business as competition heats up.
+One year, my Citimortgage officer cold called me asking whether I'd like to refinance my 5/1 jumbo ARM down to 2.375%.
+Banks were giving up more margins to win business as competition heats up.

 The move from my original 2.625% rat down to 2.375% was only a 0.25% decrease.
 Normally I wouldn't waste my time for anything less than a 0.5% reduction.
 However, Citibank was offering to pay for all closing costs so I figured why not.